ax-va/Project-BayesianPy/README.md

 - Bayesian network "Student" [KF09] (pb4ml/models/academic/student.py);
 - Markov network "Misconception" [KF09] (pb4ml/models/academic/misconception.py).

-See in the tests how to use the algorithms and models.
+See in tests how to use the algorithms and models.

 © 2021 Alexander Vasiliev